Black-eared flying fox

 The black-eared flying fox, species Pteropus melanotus, is a bat of the family Pteropodidae (megabats).
 Also known as Blyth's flying fox, it is found on the Andaman Islands and Nicobar Islands (India), and in Sumatra (Indonesia).
-A population on Christmas Island, which is critically endangered, has been placed as a subspecies of this population.
-The conservation and taxonomic status of that population was later re-established as a distinct species, the Christmas Island fruit-bat Pteropus natalis.
+A population on Christmas Island, which is critically endangered, has been placed as a subspecies of this population, although it may be a distinct species.
+Pteropus natalis.

 Distribution and habitat

 The black-eared flying fox is native to various island groups in the Indo-Pacific.
 These include the Andaman Islands, the Nicobar Islands, the Mentawai Islands.
 It mostly roosts in large colonies in forests near the coast, especially in mangrove areas.

 Biology

 The black-eared flying fox is more diurnal than most bats, emerging from its roosts before dusk and feeding on the fruits and flowers of at least twenty-six species of forest trees at least ten of which are introduced species.
 A single young is born annually.